firmantarmizi/MongoDB-No-AVX/README.md

-# MongoDB No AVX
+# MongoDB 4.4 for UniFi Controller

-This repository contains a Dockerfile for building MongoDB without AVX support.
+This repository contains a Dockerfile for running MongoDB 4.4, specifically configured for use with UniFi Controller.
 It's designed to be deployed using Easypanel on your server.

 ## Contents

-- `Dockerfile`: Builds MongoDB 7.0.14 from source with a patch to disable AVX support.
+- `Dockerfile`: Sets up MongoDB 4.4 with configurations suitable for UniFi Controller.
 - `init-mongo.sh`: Initialization script for MongoDB.

 ## Features

-- MongoDB 7.0.14 built from source
+- MongoDB 4.4
-- AVX support disabled
+- Pre-configured for UniFi Controller
 - Initialization script included for first-time setup

 ## Deployment with Easypanel